notasausage/pi-hole-unbound-wireguard/README.md

 Shane Caler's "one-stop-shop" to set up WireGuard, Pi-Hole, and Unbound on a Raspberry Pi.
 I didn't have a chance to try this out, but it might be a nice replacement for all of this at some point (and it's also probably a good place to learn).

 **[WireGuard Installation (Raspberry Pi 2 v1.2 and above)](https://github.com/adrianmihalko/raspberrypiwireguard)**
-Adrian Mihalko's execellent instructions on installing WireGuard on a Raspberry Pi.
+Adrian Mihalko's excellent instructions on installing WireGuard on a Raspberry Pi.

 **[Some Unofficial WireGuard Documentation](https://github.com/pirate/wireguard-docs)**
 Unofficial, but hugely helpful, documentation on WireGuard.